ocaml/dune/doc/dune-files.rst

 env
 ---

-The ``env`` stanza allows to modify the environment.
+The ``env`` stanza allows one to modify the environment.
 The syntax is as
 follow:

 .. code:: scheme